ForumMagnum/ForumMagnum/packages/lesswrong/server/cache/README.md

 - Set up Amazon Athena to query these logs (this makes it possible to query them with SQL)
 - Query them in [Hex](https://hex.tech/) if you have that set up

-_Note: I (Will H) did try fairly hard to capture the hit rate in our analytics, but because requests don't necessarily hit our servers and the client doesn't have access to the X-Cache header I concluded it was impossible_
+_Note: I (Will H) did try fairly hard to capture the hit rate directly in our standard analytics, but because requests don't necessarily hit our servers and the client doesn't have access to the X-Cache header I concluded it was impossible_

 ### Enabling standard logging